-INFORMATION ON LEGAL NOTICE FOR GUARDIANSHIPS AND CONSERVATORSHIPS FOR ADULTS
+INFORMATION ON LEGAL NOTICE FOR GUARDIANSHIPS AND CONSERVATORSHIPS FOR MINORS

-1. WHAT IS LEGAL NOTICE TO ALL INTERESTED PERSONS: After you have filled out AND filed the guardianship and conservatorship Petition and other court papers with the Court, you must tell all interested persons about the papers and Court hearing.

-WHAT COURT DOCUMENTS DO I NEED TO GIVE NOTICE ABOUT?
-These are the documents you need to give the people who are entitled to notice:

-- Notice of Hearing: This document provides you with the hearing date, location and the name of the Judge/Commissioner who will hear the case. - Petition: This document explains what you want the Judge/Commissioner to do and why.
+- 1. WHAT IS LEGAL NOTICE: After you have completed AND filed the guardianship and conservatorship Petition and other court papers with the Court, you must tell all interested persons about the papers and Court hearing. - A. WHAT COURT DOCUMENTS DO I NEED TO GIVE NOTICE ABOUT?
+These are the documents you need to give the people who are entitled to notice: - NOTICE OF HEARING: This document provides information about the hearing including the date, location, and the name of the Judge/Commissioner who will hear the case. - PETITION: This document explains what you want the Judge/Commissioner to do and why.

-It is recommended that you give people copies all documents you filed with the court so you know you gave those people copies of the right documents.
-You then must list in the PROOF OF NOTICE (see section C, below) the names of all the documents you gave copies of, and the people you gave the documents to.
+It is recommended that you give people entitled to notice copies of all documents you filed with the court so you know you gave those people copies of the right documents.
+You then must list in the PROOF OF NOTICE (see section C, below) the names of all the documents you gave copies of, and the people you gave the copies to.